-The incidence of kidney cancer has increased steadily over the last 30 years.^{1,2} With the increased availability and use of ultrasounds and cross-sectional abdominal imaging the majority of kidney cancers are now diagnosed incidentally as small renal masses (SRM).^{2,3} A SRM is typically defined as a tumour in the kidney that measures <4 cm.4 The majority of these tumours are cancerous, however approximately 20% of SRM are benign.^{5,6} Interestingly, despite this global trend of diagnosing kidney cancers at an earlier stage, the mortality rate of kidney cancer has not changed significantly over this same time frame.2 This raises questions about whether we are over-diagnosing and over-treating many patients who would never be impacted by the SRM over the course of their lifetime.
-The concept of over-diagnosis and over-treatment is most pronounced for older patients with multiple co-morbidities.
-These patients have a higher risk of death from competing causes and are at increased risk of complications from treatment of the SRM7.
-Thus there may be a greater risk of harming these patients than helping them by treating a SRM with an invasive procedure8.
+The incidence of kidney cancer has increased steadily over the last 30 years.^{1,2} With the increased availability and use of ultrasounds and cross-sectional abdominal imaging, the majority of kidney cancers are now diagnosed incidentally as small renal masses (SRM).^{2,3} A SRM is typically defined as a tumor in the kidney that measures <4 cm.4 The majority of these tumors are cancerous, however, approximately 20% of SRM are benign.^{5,6} Interestingly, despite this global trend of diagnosing kidney cancers at an earlier stage, the mortality rate of kidney cancer has not changed significantly over this same time frame.2 This raises questions about whether we are over-diagnosing and over-treating many patients who would never be impacted by the SRM over the course of their lifetime.
+The concept of over-diagnosis and over-treatment is most pronounced for older patients with multiple comorbidities.
+These patients have a higher risk of death from competing causes and are at increased risk of complications from treatment of the SRM.7 Thus, there may be a greater risk of harming these patients than helping them by treating a SRM with an invasive procedure.8

 The management of patients with a SRM varies significantly.
-Historically, radical surgery to remove the entire kidney would have been recommended.^{9,10} In contemporary times, the management options include: 1) surgery to remove the tumour with a partial nephrectomy (PN), 2) thermal ablation of the tumour (if anatomically possible), and 3) active surveillance to monitor the tumour with regular imaging.^{4,11} To inform the decision between surgery, ablation and active surveillance, a renal mass biopsy can be used to determine the pathology of a SRM.
+Historically, radical surgery to remove the entire kidney would have been recommended.9,10 In contemporary times, management options include: 1) surgery to remove the tumor with a partial nephrectomy (PN); 2) thermal ablation of the tumor (if anatomically possible); and 3) active surveillance (AS) to monitor the tumor with regular imaging.^{4,11} To inform the decision between surgery, ablation, and AS, a renal mass biopsy can be used to determine the pathology of a SRM.
 Benchmarks for the sensitivity and specificity of renal mass biopsy have not been defined, however, and it is possible that poorly performed biopsies may expose patients to additional harm without benefit.
-In the development of the recent Kidney Cancer Research Network of Canada's (KCRNC) best practice report on biopsy for renal masses, there was a fair amount of discussion regarding the limitations of benchmarking the parameters for renal mass biopsies across Canada because the majority of the large studies had been done in centres of excellence.
-12 This group of experts called for an assessment of the realistic benchmarks that small centres should aim for to ensure they are meeting standards of care.
-12 Given the complexity of competing risks for these patients, utilities and disutilities of each disease state and characteristics of renal mass biopsy, decision analysis modeling allows for assessment of these questions and sensitivity analyses to compare ranges of probabilities for each variable.
+In the development of the recent Kidney Cancer Research Network of Canada's (KCRNC) best practice report on biopsy for renal masses, there was a fair amount of discussion regarding the limitations of benchmarking the parameters for renal mass biopsies across Canada because the majority of the large studies had been done in centers of excellence.12 This group of kidney cancer experts called for an assessment of the realistic benchmarks that small centers should aim for to ensure they are meeting standards of care.12 Given the complexity of competing risks for these patients, utilities and disutilities of each disease state, and characteristics of renal mass biopsy, decision analysis modelling allows for assessment of these questions and sensitivity analyses to compare ranges of probabilities for each variable.

-The objective of this study was to determine which of renal mass biopsy, PN or active surveillance resulted in the greatest number of quality adjusted life months (QALM).
-A secondary objective was the assess the minimum sensitivity and specificity required for renal mass biopsy to produce the greatest QALM relative to PN and active surveillance at academic and community centres across Canada.
+The objective of this study was to determine which of renal mass biopsy, PN, or AS resulted in the greatest number of quality-adjusted life months (QALM).
+A secondary objective was to assess the minimum sensitivity and specificity required for renal mass biopsy to produce the greatest QALM relative to PN and AS at academic and community centers across Canada.